 Opens Friday, Nov.
 17 at Landmark Ken Cinema

 Michael sang at my wedding, but he wasn’t actually there.
 He was at the airport in Long Beach, having missed his flight.
 Or, it had been canceled.
 I can’t remember now.
 So, he called in.
-Curtis and Jason and Michael were supposed to sing “I Will Never Leave You” from Side Show, a show-stopping ballad from a show that as far as we knew then only I liked.1 Blonde Siamese twins sing it to each other.
+Curtis and Jason and Michael were supposed to sing “I Will Never Leave You” from Side Show, a show-stopping ballad from a show that as far as we knew then only I liked.[1.
+Eventually, a cult of fans grew around it, and it was revamped and revived, but failed again.]
+Blonde Siamese twins sing it to each other.
 It’s ridiculous, since of course you can’t leave your Siamese twin.
 As Curtis has said repeatedly, “It should be I would never leave you!”
 It’s also a beautiful song.
 Jason and Curtis and Michael did sing it together, but Michael’s voice was coming from Curtis’s cell phone.
 Honestly, I couldn’t hear Michael from my chair however many feet away.
 Anyway: The song had meaning beyond the joke.
 My husband Rob and I were leaving New York in a few weeks, and three of my best friends were telling me they’d never leave.
 I stayed with Curtis for three nights last weekend, and at Jason and Liz’s for another two.
 They never left me, but Michael did.
 Last month, he died of AIDS, and on Monday night, well over a thousand people attended his memorial at the Public Theater.
 Michael sang that he wouldn’t, but he did leave me.
 He left everyone.

 I was having a great day that Saturday.
 I was still on an emotional high from Burning Man, which I’d returned from four days before.
 I had a great lunch with an old friend I hadn’t seen in many years.
 I was having a fun chat with a neighbor when I got text messages from Liz.
 “Hey there – can I give you a call?
 Let me know if you’re around or just give me a call.”
 I saw the texts and then my phone died.
 Obviously something was wrong, but it could be anything.
 While the phone was charging, I opened Facebook on my desktop computer and saw that Adam Feldman, one of Time OutNew York’s theater critics and a friend of all of ours from college, had posted, “RIP Michael Friedman …”